 The McDonald and Elvira Porter Family [Moving North]

-The family had been tenant farmers, but after moving to Gary, the men of the family were employed in steel mills and industrial plants.
-Employment opportunities had been created for African Americans from the South when restrictions were put into place during World War I, which ended the mass employment of immigrants from eastern and southern European countries.
-For the Porter Family, the availability of employment was reason to pull up their deep roots in Kentucky and move north.
+The family had been tenant farmers, but after moving to Gary the men of the family were employed in steel mills and industrial plants.
+Employment opportunities had been created for African Americans from the South when restrictions were put into place during World War I, ending the mass employment of immigrants from eastern and southern European countries.
+For the Porter Family, the availability of employment caused them to pull up their deep roots in Kentucky and move north.

 Elvira and two of her daughters-in-law owned farmland in Daviess County.
-The agricultural history of African American women [single and married] as farm owners in Kentucky has not been researched, but it is thought that there were very few.
-The land owned by Elvira and her daughters-in-law was sold prior to the family moving to Gary, IN.
+The agricultural history of African American women [single and married] as farm owners in Kentucky has not been researched, but it is thought there were very few.
+The land owned by Elvira and her daughters-in-law was sold prior to the family moving to Gary.

 For more information on women farm owners, see Effland, Rogers, and Grim, "Women as agricultural landowners: what do we know about them?," Agricultural History, vol. 67, issue 2, pp. 235-261.
 See also the NKAA entry for William E. Porter, grandson of McDonald and Elvira Porter.